Introduction to the Book of Ezekiel

 In 605 BC, Nebuchadnezzar, king of Babylon defeated the last of the defiant Assyrians at Carchemish, then turned his attention to Judah, deporting much of the upper classes, including Daniel and his three friends (Dan 1:1-7) to Babylon.
 In Nebuchadnezzar’s second invasion of Judah (597 BC), he exiled ten thousand people, including Ezekiel (2Kg 24:8-17).
 In 593 BC, Ezekiel began ministering to his fellow Jewish exiles in Babylon.
 A few years later (586 BC), the Babylonians ransacked Jerusalem, destroyed and burned the city and temple, and deported all of the remaining residents except for some of the poor who were left to work the fields.

-The prophet’s prophecies recorded in the Book of Ezekiel occur just prior to, and during the first part of the Jew’s exile in Babylon (593 - 571 BC).
+The prophet’s prophecies recorded in the Book of Ezekiel are given just prior to, and during the first part of the Jew’s exile in Babylon (593 - 571 BC); although some would not be fulfilled until later, and still others have yet to be fulfilled in our lifetime.

 See OT History and Monarchy Chronology for timeline of additional historical events.